phongvh/viiew/README.md

 $ cp ignored/*.php application/config
 ```

-2. Create a database and import schema.sql to that database
+2. Create a database and import view_schema.sql to that database
-3. Finally, change the configuration in application/config/database.php to point to the database you just created
+3. Change the configuration in application/config/database.php to point to the database you just created
+4. Finally, add you Google Maps API Key in application/config/config.php

+HAVE FUN!